Tanndev/Maelstrom/documentation/rules.md

 Advanced Specialties represent focus in areas that are more challenging or require specialized knowledge and practice.
 Characters with these specialties will perform better at related tasks, similar to general specialties.
 However, characters without them are at a significant disadvantage.
 Attempting an action without an appropriate advanced specialty usually adds a [threshold](#threshold) to the roll.
 (See: [required specialties](#required-specialties))

 #### Willpower
-All characters have a willpower trait which represents their capacity to push through pain, withstand mental or emotional stress, resist torture, and remain productive in the face of impossible odds.
+All characters have a Willpower trait which represents their capacity to push through pain, withstand mental or emotional stress, resist torture, and remain productive in the face of impossible odds.
 Willpower is commonly used to temporarily resist the effects of things like tear gas, drugs, alcohol, hypoxia, intense fear, and even wounds.
 It's also used to more quickly recover from the incapacitating effects of tasers, flashbangs, electrocution, etc.

-Unlike other traits, willpower is on a scale from 1 to 10 and is always rolled alone.
-Additionally, willpower has both permanent and current ratings.
-A character's current dots can never exceed their permanent rating, but can be reduced and recovered through gameplay.
-When rolling or spending willpower, always use your character's _current_ dots, rather than their permanent rating.
+Unlike other traits, Willpower is on a scale from 1 to 10 and is always rolled alone.
+Additionally, Willpower is spendable, which means that it has both permanent and current ranks.
+A character's current rank can never exceed their permanent rank, but can be reduced and recovered through gameplay.
+When [purchasing more Willpower](#spending-experience), the cost depends on your character's maximum rank but they gain a dot in both their current and maximum ranks.

+##### Rolling Willpower
+Willpower is almost always rolled at the storyteller's request in order to resist or recover from one of the negative effects listed above.
+The number of successes on your roll will usually determine how well, or how quickly, your character was able to resist the effect.
+This roll uses your character's _current_ rank rather than their permanent rank.
+Also, Using willpower is not considered an action, so it doesn't suffer from [wound penalties](#wound-penalties).

-After making a willpower roll, you may choose to [spend a willpower](#spending-willpower) dot to cancel your roll and succeed automatically.
-Your number of successes is set equal to your remaining willpower dots.
-(You may not spend your final willpower dot in this way, as doing so would result in zero successes and fail.)
+Fortunately, failing a Willpower roll doesn't always mean that your character succumbs.
+After making a Willpower roll, you may choose to [spend a Willpower](#spending-willpower) dot to cancel your roll and succeed automatically.
+Your number of successes is set equal to your remaining Willpower dots.
+(You may not spend your final Willpower dot in this way, as doing so would result in zero successes and fail.)

-Botching a willpower roll reduces your character's current willpower by one dot per uncancelled botch.
-In addition, you cannot spend willpower dots to cancel a botched roll. <!-- TODO Reconsider stacking willpower botches -->
+Botching a Willpower roll reduces your character's current Willpower by one dot per uncancelled botch.
+In addition, you cannot spend Willpower dots to cancel a botched roll. <!-- TODO Reconsider stacking Willpower botches -->

 ##### Spending Willpower
-Spending a willpower dot reduces your current willpower rating by one until you recover it.
-This allows you to ignore wounds or guarantee success on willpower rolls, but comes at the cost of reducing the dice pools for all future willpower rolls.
+Spending a Willpower dot reduces your current Willpower rank by one dot until you recover it.
+This allows you to ignore wounds or guarantee success on Willpower rolls, but comes at the cost of reducing the dice pools for all future Willpower rolls.
 Spent dots can be recovered, and the dice pools increased again, but only slowly and outside of combat.

-In addition to spending dots to automatically succeed willpower rolls, you may also spend them to ignore wound penalties.
-Once per turn, a character may spend one willpower dot to ignore their injuries and roll their next action without a [wound penalty](#wound-penalties).
-(Note: Crippled limbs cannot be used to perform actions and willpower does not remove this effect.)
-If a character spends their last willpower dot in this way, they don't suffer the effects of [zero willpower](#zero-willpower) until after they complete the action.
+In addition to spending dots to automatically succeed Willpower rolls, you may also spend them to ignore wound penalties.
+Once per turn, a character may spend one Willpower dot to ignore their injuries and roll their next action without a [wound penalty](#wound-penalties).
+(Note: Crippled limbs cannot be used to perform actions and Willpower does not remove this effect.)
+If a character spends their last Willpower dot in this way, they don't suffer the effects of [zero Willpower](#zero-willpower) until after they complete the action.

 ##### Recovering Willpower
-Characters recover willpower by resting in a safe, comfortable environment.
-If a character feels threatened or in danger, or if they are particularly uncomfortable, they are not able to recover willpower.
+Characters recover Willpower by resting in a safe, comfortable environment.
+If a character feels threatened or in danger, or if they are particularly uncomfortable, they are not able to recover Willpower.
 This is up to the discretion of the storyteller but generally requires being in a place with little to no risk of being attacked, no significantly adverse environmental conditions, etc.

-Once a character is able to recover willpower, if they are at zero dots, they may immediately recover the first dot.
+Once a character is able to recover Willpower, if they are at zero dots, they may immediately recover the first dot.
 Otherwise, they will regain 1 dot every 12 hours.
-If they actively rest or relax for that time, they may regain 1 additional dot per success on a difficulty 8 willpower roll.
+If they actively rest or relax for that time, they may regain 1 additional dot per success on a difficulty 8 Willpower roll.

 ##### Zero Willpower
-If a character is reduced to zero dots in willpower, either by botching a willpower roll or spending their last dot to resist their injuries, they no longer have the will to carry on.
+If a character is reduced to zero dots in Willpower, either by botching a Willpower roll or spending their last dot to resist their injuries, they no longer have the will to carry on.
 Characters in this state may not make any actions and are considered incapacitated.
 However, they will continue to act passively to keep pressure on their own wounds, hide, crawl away from danger, cooperate with other characters carrying or dragging them, etc.

-If another character is sufficiently motivating or encouraging, they may spend one dot of their own willpower to restore nearby incapacitated characters to one dot.
+If another character is sufficiently motivating or encouraging, they may spend one dot of their own Willpower to restore nearby incapacitated characters to one dot.
 This can only be done at the discretion of the storyteller and will usually require roleplaying the manner in which the character convinces their companions to carry on the fight.

 Once a character is longer directly threatened, even if their overall situation is still tenuous and stressful, they can recover by themselves and act normally.
 This requires being fully out of combat for at least one turn and can usually be accomplished by finding a decent hiding spot, being fully behind sturdy solid cover, or fleeing.
-However, this only resolves the incapacitation and does not recover a dot of willpower.
+However, this only resolves the incapacitation and does not recover a dot of Willpower.
 In order to recover a dot, they need to find safe place to rest.

 ### Health
 All characters have a certain amount of health.
 Attacks and other damage sources will cause your character to take damage and lose health.
 As they lose health, they'll begin to suffer from [wound penalties](#wound-penalties).
 Enough damage will eventually incapacitate them or even kill them outright.